Law-Offices-of-SRIS-PC-Logo

 • Completion of Divorce: The divorce becomes final once the court signs and enters the divorce judgment.
 Both parties will receive a copy of the divorce decree and officially dissolve the marriage.

-As we know, divorce can be complex, especially if disputes or complicated financial matters are involved.
+As we know, New York State No Fault Divorce can be complex, especially if disputes or complicated financial matters are involved.
 It’s always a good idea to consult with an experienced family law attorney to guide you through the process and protect your rights.

 • The ground for divorce is that the marriage has broken down irretrievably.